salememd/DSQLDM/README.md

 # DSQLDM
-Dapper query result set to a domain model
+Mapping Dapper query result set to a domain model

 Example: - (Available in Program.cs)